Spider lifts vital for restoration of iconic glass house

 Spider lifts rise over glass house

-Aerial platforms play a crucial role in maintaining such fragile structures, not least because latest health and safety regulations and standards prevent people from standing on them.
+Aerial platforms play a crucial role in maintaining such fragile structures, not least because latest health safety regulations stards prevent people from sting on them.

 The glass house frame is made of aluminium, so only lightweight glass can be installed in the structure.